By Bryan Beatty, CFP®

 An active member of the Financial Planning Association’s Career Development and College Outreach Committees, Beatty is a graduate of the University of Maryland with a BS in Finance.
 He was the former president of the Finance, Banking and Investment Society, and he is an avid musician who plays guitar and writes music in his spare time, and occasionally plays area venues.
 Originally from Baltimore, Beatty has lived in Northern Virginia since 1992.

 For more information about Beatty’s services, send him an email at email@example.com.

 For additional information about Egan, Berger & Weiner, LLC, visit www.ebwllc.com.

-Securities and investment advisory services offered through ING Financial Partners,* member SIPC.
-Egan, Berger & Weiner LLC is not a subsidiary of nor controlled by ING Financial Partners.
+Securities and Investment Advisory Services offered through Voya Financial Advisors, member SIPC.
+Egan, Berger & Weiner, LLC is not a subsidiary of nor controlled by Voya Financial Advisors.